phax/as2-peppol/README.md

 # News and Noteworthy

 * v3.3.2 - work in progress
-    * Added a possibility to retrieve the byte array representation of the created SBDH
+    * Added a possibility to retrieve the byte array representation of the created SBDH (see [issue #7](https://github.com/phax/as2-peppol-client/issues/7))
 * v3.3.1 - 2020-02-17
     * Updated to ph-web 9.1.9
 * v3.3.0 - 2020-02-07